What Is a First Mortgage?

 First Versus Second When the Worst Happens

 To see the differences between first and second mortgages in action, let’s look at an example.
 Say you bought a home in 2015 using a first mortgage of $200,000.
-In 2018, you wanted to remodel your kitchen, so you took out a home equity loan a second mortgage to pay for it.
+In 2018, you wanted to remodel your kitchen, so you took out a home equity loan and a second mortgage to pay for it.

 Flash forward to mid-2019, and you’re three months behind on payments for both loans.
 The lender on the original mortgage loan can start the foreclosure process and move to sell the property.
 Once all is said and done, the property sells for $150,000.
 The lender uses those proceeds to pay off your first loan, which has a balance of $130,000.
 When that loan is paid off, the remaining proceeds $20,000 go to the lender on the second loan.
 These may or may not cover the full remaining balance on the second lien.

 VAAL Real Estate was Founded with the aim of reducing the hassle of finding and buying homes.
-VAAL Real Estate has been successful in developing a brand whose main aim is to change the market by understanding and satisfying the needs of potential and future home owners.
+VAAL Real Estate has been successful in developing a brand whose main aim is to change the market by understanding and satisfying the needs of potential and future homeowners.